miragecoa/FinGPT-Search-Agent/Docs/source/usage/basic_usage.rst

-Basic Usage of the Agent
+Tutorial: Basic Usage of the Agent
 ========================

 .. admonition:: When to use this section